Skip to Content

 npx tw-patch extract

-By default, after a successful execution, a json file .tw-patch/tw-class-list.json will be generated in your project.
+By default, a json file .tw-patch/tw-class-list.json will appear in your project upon successful execution.

-Of course, you can customize this behavior using the configuration file tailwindcss-mangle.config.ts.
+Of course, you can customize this behavior through the configuration file tailwindcss-mangle.config.ts.

 The core of this phase is to obtain the .tw-patch/tw-class-list.json file.

-Once it is generated, you can start the Mangle process.
+Once it is generated, we can proceed with our Mangle process.

 Configuration